- Politics and Social Issues

-It is satisfying to lean back on such scientific facts and talk about viscosity of silica rich rocks, the degassing process happening inside a dormant volcano and Hydrogen sulfide gas.
+It is satisfying to lean back on such scientific facts and talk about the viscosity of silica-rich rocks, the degassing process happening inside a dormant volcano and Hydrogen sulphide gas.

-However, it fails to explain why more than 200 trekkers and strollers out on the mount to admire its colorful foliage on an otherwise lovely day, ended up trapped in an horrific, eerie darkness and struggling for breath in the billows of thick ash clouds.
+However, it fails to explain why more than 200 trekkers and strollers out on the mount to admire its colourful foliage on an otherwise lovely day, ended up trapped in a horrific, eerie darkness and struggling for breath in the billows of thick ash clouds.